lukgad/gettingAndCleaningDataCP/README.md

         └── y_train.txt
    ```
    Default value for this argument is ```UCI HAR Dataset```.
 If your directory name is the same, you don't need to provide it.
+- the result of this function is data frame.
+All columns are described in CodeBook.md